isaacgraper/esp32cam-distraction-detector/README.md

-# esp32cam-distraction-detector
+# ESP32CAM Distraction Detector

-Real-time detection system using ESP32-CAM and YOLOv3 Tiny to identify pedestrians distracted by smartphone use.
-Lightweight, low-cost, and optimized for embedded vision applications.
+Embedded system using ESP32-CAM and YOLOv3 Tiny to detect pedestrians who are distracted while using their smartphones.
+The goal is to provide a lightweight, accessible, and efficient real‑time detection solution.